openaustralia/theyvoteforyou/README.md

 #### Ukraine

 People data is collected by a [morph.io scraper](https://morph.io/openaustralia/ukraine_verkhovna_rada_deputies) and fed into [EveryPolitician](http://everypolitician.org/ukraine/).
-This produces [Popolo formatted](http://www.popoloproject.com/) data that is then loaded into TVFY using a Rake task, e.g.:
+This produces [Popolo formatted](http://www.popoloproject.com/) data that is then loaded into TVFY using a Rake task:

-    bundle exec rake application:load:ukraine:popolo[https://raw.githubusercontent.com/everypolitician/everypolitician-data/master/data/Ukraine/Verkhovna_Rada/ep-popolo-v1.0.json]
+    bundle exec rake application:load:ukraine:people

 Once the people data has been loaded you can start loading votes.
 These are scraped by [another morph.io scraper](https://morph.io/openaustralia/ukraine_verkhovna_rada_votes), that saves data in a flat format that can easily be converted to Popolo.
-The conversion is handled by a [small proxy application](https://github.com/openaustralia/morph_popolo) and the results are imported using another Rake task, e.g.:
+The conversion is handled by a [small proxy application](https://github.com/openaustralia/morph_popolo) and the results are imported using another Rake task:

-    bundle exec rake application:load:ukraine:popolo[https://arcane-mountain-8284.herokuapp.com/vote_events/2015-06-17]
+    bundle exec rake application:load:ukraine:vote_events[2015-06-17]

 As with other countries you then need to update the caches: